Skip to content

 As for the birds, we don’t need to see them to count them – if we can identify a species by sound, that counts.
 I enjoy identifying birds while in bed, which I can only see in my head.

 As for me, well I love birds and birding!
-I am lucky to work for Nature Canada (www.naturecanada.ca), and Al and I used to be colleages with the Waterloo Region Board of Education.
+I am lucky to work for Nature Canada (www.naturecanada.ca), (started in 2006) and Al and I used to be colleages with the Waterloo Region Board of Education.

 Leave a Comment